Front Brakes Triumph Bonneville

 The braking system effectiveness is limited by the grip of the tyres, the geometry of the motorcycle and the stability of the suspension.

 A sport bike has a short base and a upright fork - during braking almost the entire load falls on the front wheel.
-Therefore, a progressive fork is used, which steadily presses the wheel against the concrete, and wide tenacious tyres, which allow greater contact with the surface.
+Therefore, a effective fork is used, which steadily presses the wheel against the concrete, and wide tyres, which allow greater contact with the surface.
 This configuration allows more powerful front brakes, because it makes it impossible to go into a skid - the more you brake, the stronger the wheel is pressed against the concrete, and the higher the friction force is.

 Enduro and motocross motorcycles are equipped with long-stroke soft suspension, which allows riders to jump and navigate obstacles.
 Such suspension can not steadily press down the front wheel when braking.
 Motorcycles of this class also have narrow off-road tires with little surface contact, so there is no point in installing stronger front brakes - they will easily turn the wheel into a skid and add a lot of weight.